The work attitudes of employees greatly influences their job performance, as you’d well know if you’ve been in business for 5 years and employ people.

 Think of a tree branch.

 A willow branch has extreme flexibility.
-A branch can be bent into a circle without it snapping and so it is with good attitude people.
+One of their thin, long branches can be tied in a knot without it snapping and that flexibility is can be seen in great attitude people.

-Flexibility is what you want in an employee.
-It makes them accommodating and willing to do what you want, even if it means changing their role sometimes.
+Flexibility makes them accommodating and willing to do what you want, even if it means changing their role sometimes.

-People often ask, how can you improve an employees attitude?
+Business owners often ask, ‘how can you improve an employees attitude?’

-My reply is, you usually can’t.
+My experience leads to a reply of ‘you usually can’t.’
 Attitudes are not easy to change and can require months of work.
 It’s rarely something you can change in minutes or hours.

-Sometimes you can give an employee a ‘wake-up’ call with a written warning, but most times when an employee has a poor attitude its best to think about replacing them or ‘riding’them until their performance improves or they leave.
-Either one being a good outcome.
+Sometimes you can give an employee a ‘wake-up’ call with a written warning, but most times when an employee has a poor attitude its best to think about replacing them.

 Attitude is Important, but so too is Aptitude